Swati2702/COVID-Predict-hospital-resources/README.md

 This project was created for Datathon 2020 Challenge Organized by Data Science Hub at Northeastern University.
 This project was declared to be the winner.

+The datathon was held by the Data Science Hub at Northeastern University.
+The aim was to use COVID19 data to uncover insights that can be most impactful in the areas of at-risk population evaluation and capacity management.

 Dataset: https://www.kaggle.com/roche-data-science-coalition/uncover/

 - The major problem that the world is facing in dealing with Corona is the availability of limited resources we have at our hand for treating patients - resources like hospital beds, ICUs, ventilators, medicines and even health care workers.
 This has led to pushing our health care workers to work incessantly for even more than 2 days at a stretch impacting their health as well.